top of page

-Experience Scotland's iconic routes like never before with our exhilarating six-day canoe trip.
+Experience Scotland's iconic routes with our exhilarating five-day canoe trip.
 Our team of experts will take you beyond standard paddling and help you develop traditional canoeing skills in a real-world environment, ensuring an unforgettable journey.

-Not only will you have the time of your life, but you'll also have the chance to earn British Canoeing Multi Day Touring, Open Water Touring, and Canoe Progressive awards during the trip.
-Plus, you'll gain valuable experience for your pathway to Open Water and White Water Open Canoe, and even advanced leader awards.
-Don't miss out on this incredible opportunity to explore Scotland's beautiful waterways.
+During the trip, you will have the time of your life and the chance to earn British Canoeing Multi-Day Touring, Open Water Touring, and Canoe Progressive awards.
+Plus, you'll gain valuable experience on your pathway to Open Water and White Water Open Canoe and advanced leader awards.
+Don't miss this incredible opportunity to explore Scotland's beautiful waterways.

 Itinerary